kinvinjin/toy-robot/README.md

 > npm install

 ## Execution
-To execute the app, run
+To execute the app, in the project directory `toy-robot`, run
 > npm start

 or